stefanauwyang/ml-engineer/README.md

     5.2.
 Problem: List your friends and how close they are in terms of "taste" (based on venues visited and ranked).

+This notebook is quiet big, if page not able to load on GitHub, please keep refreshing, it will eventually showing.
+Other option is to download this notebook and open with locally running Jupyter Notebook.

 [Link to Notebook](ML-Engineer-Notebook.ipynb)

 [Link to provided sqlite db](https://mltestpublicdata.s3-ap-southeast-1.amazonaws.com/fsdata.db.zip)